istio/istio.io/content/en/docs/examples/microservices-istio/bookinfo-kubernetes/index.md

 ## Deploy the application and a testing pod

-1. Set the `MYHOST` environmental variable to hold the URL of the application:
+1. Set the `MYHOST` environment variable to hold the URL of the application:

     {{< text bash >}}
     $ export MYHOST=$(kubectl config view -o jsonpath={.contexts..namespace}).bookinfo.com